-Gary’s research interests lie in determining the necessary core competencies required to innovate communications in screen-based environments so that an effective pedagogy can be developed.
-Gary’s specifically interested in determining the skill sets required of entry-level interaction and user experience designers.
+Gary’s research interests lie in determining the necessary competencies required to innovate communications, products, and services in screen-based environments so that an effective pedagogy can be developed.
+Gary’s specifically interested in determining the core skill sets required of entry-level interactive and user experience designers.

 Gary’s a tenure track assistant professor of graphic design at the University of Maryland, Baltimore County.
-While Gary loves all things design, he specializes in teaching responsive web design and user experience.
+While Gary loves all things design, he specializes in teaching responsive web design and user experience design.

 Gary’s developed and presented nationally recognized curricula that identifies intervention points for students to create contextual and empathetic designs.

-- 06.15 Article on “Changes in Communication” and design education published by the The Pastry Box Project.
+- 06.15 Article published by the The Pastry Box Project.

-- 05.15 Co-lead a design education workshop at AIGA National’s leadership retreat.
+- 05.15 Co-lead “Engaging Young Designers: Prioritizing Students and Educators” workshop at AIGA National’s leadership retreat.

 - 12.14 Received UMBC’s Alex Brown Center Entrepreneurship and Innovation Curriculum Grant.